 BS, Sharif University of Technology (Iran); MS, Amirkabir University (Iran); Ph.D., University of Arizona

 Hanif Rahbari is an assistant professor of Computing Security and a member of the Center for Cybersecurity at RIT.
 He received the Ph.D. degree in electrical and computer engineering from the University of Arizona (UA) in 2016.
-His dissertation was a blend of theoretical and experimental (software radio) research on transmission fingerprints obfuscation in wireless communications.
+His dissertation was a blend of theoretical and experimental (software radio-based) research on transmission fingerprints obfuscation in wireless communications.
 He joined RIT in Spring 2018 after a short-term affiliation with UA as a Senior Research Specialist and a brief experience as a postdoctoral associate at Virginia Tech.
-His broad research area is wireless security and wireless communications, including secure vehicle-to-everything (V2X) communications, Internet of Things (IoT), Wi-Fi, 4G/5G and beyond.
-He has published several papers in top journals and conferences, including IEEE INFOCOM, IEEE TMC, IEEE TWC, ACM WiSec, IEEE CNS, IEEE TIFS, and IEEE Communications Magazine.
-He also holds the B.Sc. degree in information technology engineering and the M.Sc. degree in computer networks from Sharif University of Technology and AmirKabir University of Technology (Iran), respectively, and is a co-inventor of two granted/pending US patents.
+His broad research area is wireless security and wireless communications, with emphasis on jamming and privacy at the physical layer, connected vehicles security, Internet of Things (IoT), Wi-Fi security, 4G/5G, and beyond.

 April 22, 2019